AriFordsham/GHCWiki/welcome.md

 # Structuring your merge request

-With the move to GitLab GHC is moving to a model similar to that used by GitHub.
+With the transition to GitLab GHC is moving to a model similar to that used by GitHub.
 If you have a Differential on Phabricator we will finish review there.
 However, please post new patches as merge requests on GitLab.